B.S., University of Michigan

 John B. Meixner Jr. joined the University of Georgia School of Law faculty in 2022 teaching classes in evidence and criminal law.

 Meixner’s research focuses on criminal law (especially sentencing), evidence, and the intersection of law and neuroscience.
 He is currently working on a long-term empirical project examining how mitigating facts about criminal defendants’ backgrounds impact judges’ sentencing decisions and prosecutors’ charging and plea-bargaining decisions.
 Other current projects focus on how judges understand and interpret statistical and technical evidence, and the relationship between neuroscience and the law.
+He is also a member of the Systematic Content Analysis of Litigation Events (SCALES) project, working to develop tools to allow large-scale analysis of criminal court records.
 His scholarship has been published or is forthcoming in the Northwestern University Law Review, Wisconsin Law Review, DePaul Law Review, Albany Law Review, Journal of Criminal Law and Criminology, Journal of Empirical Legal Studies, Psychological Science, Journal of Law and the Biosciences and NeuroImage, among other outlets.

 Before entering academia, Meixner served as an Assistant United States Attorney in the Eastern District of Michigan for almost six years, working in the major crimes unit and the appellate division.
 He led over 100 grand jury investigations, briefed and argued dozens of appeals and first-chaired multiple jury trials.
 He also worked closely with the office’s “Restart” program, designed to provide alternatives to incarceration and make criminal justice more equitable.
 Before working as a federal prosecutor, he was a general litigation associate in Schiff Hardin’s Ann Arbor office.
 Immediately after law school, he served as a judicial clerk for Judge Paul V. Niemeyer of the U.S. Court of Appeals for the Fourth Circuit and Chief Judge Gerald E. Rosen of the U.S. District Court for the Eastern District of Michigan.